drusepth/mmorpgrps/README.md

 * Each player begins with 10 free souls, and can use any number of those souls to spawn knights of Rock, Paper, or Scissors into the world.
-* There are no boundaries to the world.
-The center of it begins at coordinate (0, 0) and stretches infinitely in all four directions.
+* Each world has height and width dimensions (default 100x100), and moving to any edge will wrap knights around to the opposite edge (as if the world were round!).
+* The (0,0) coordinate is in the top-left of the map.
-* For the time being, knights are spawned randomly within the bounding box of the outer-most knights in each direction of the world.
+* For the time being, knights are spawned randomly within the world.
 * The game ticks time forward  with every message sent over IRC, whether related to the game or not.
 During each tick, every knight ages, moves, and attacks all other knights owned by other players nearby.